Thank you, everybody, for sticking around here and listening to the Rush Limbaugh Show.

 He's willing to tell it like he sees it.

-And he's willing to go to Washington, DC and blow it all up.
+And he's willing to go to Washington, D.C. and blow it all up.

-He's willing to attack Democrats, he's willing to attack Republicans.
+He's willing to attack Republicans.

 Rich Lowry in the Politico.

-He's he's the editor of National Review.
+He's the editor of National Review.

 He's got this piece in the Politico.

-The headline is sorry, Donald Trump has a point.
+The headline is, sorry, Donald Trump has a point.

-The shunning of Trump is in response to his um memorable presidential announcement that included comments about the alleged criminality of Mexican immigrants that were typically crude.
+The shunning of Trump is in response to his memorable presidential announcement that included comments about the alleged criminality of Mexican immigrants that were typically crude.

 Trump could make a statement about arcane tax policy details related to accelerated depreciation for business investment and still make you want to take a shower afterwards, although it isn't anything new.

-Trump's new enemies are doing him an enormous political favor.
+As it happens, Trump's new enemies are doing him an enormous political favor.

-But he goes on to say Trump's statements when Mexico sends its people they're not sending their Best that this is obviously correct.
+But he goes on to say Trump's statements, when Mexico sends its people, they're not sending their best, that this is obviously correct.

 Instead, we're getting representative Mexicans who, through no fault of their own, of course, come from a poorly educated country at a time when education is essential to success in an advanced economy.